TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    is merged into *globs*.
 By default, no extra globals are used.

-   Optional argument *test_finder* is the :class:`DocTestFinder` object (or a drop-in replacement) that is used to extract doctests from the module.
+   Optional argument *test_finder* is the :class:`DocTestFinder` object (or a drop-in replacement) that is used to extract doctests kutoka the module.

    Optional arguments *setUp*, *tearDown*, and *optionflags* are the same as for function :func:`DocFileSuite` above.